Can I get life insurance without a medical?

 If you want to include critical illness cover

 |We compare prices for 52 term life insurance products^^||3 minutes to get a quote^^^||93.8% of users would recommend Compare the Market to friends or family^^^^|

 ^^^On average it can take less than 3 minutes to complete a life insurance quote through Compare the Market based on data in November 2020.

 ^^^^For the period 1st September to 30th November 2020, 12,477 people responded to the recommend question.
 11,706 responded with a score of 6 or above, therefore 93.8% are likely to recommend.

 What our expert says…

-“We all want to make sure our family are taken care of, no matter what.
-Going for a medical before taking out a life insurance policy may seem intimidating, but it’s important to make sure you get the right cover for you.”
+“We all want to make sure our family is taken care of, no matter what.
+Going for a medical before taking out a life insurance policy may seem intimidating, and in most cases a medical is not required.
+But if your insurance provider requires it, going for a medical will help make sure you get the right cover for you.”